ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-2-3.md

-# Benefits of AI for Improving Revenue and Customer Engagement

 In this chapter, we'll explore the benefits of AI-powered sales and marketing and how it can improve revenue growth and customer engagement.